Our research is editorially independent but we may earn a commission for purchases made through our links.

 In Welsh, Tenby is the “little fortress of the fish.”
 The walled town, founded in 900 AD, was fortified after the Norman Conquest of England to hold rebels at bay and features a harbor with access to both the Irish Sea and the Atlantic.
 Its golden coastline is home to many of the best beaches in Britain, like Castle Beach which was named the Beach of the Year in 2019.
 There are multiple historic attractions like a 500-year-old Tudor House, the oldest independent museum in Wales and some well-preserved Victorian architecture.
 In the center there are lots of fun shops and ice cream parlors to discover.

-Pembroke has a mile-long Main Street with a layout that dates back for nearly a thousand years.
+Pembroke has a mile-long Main Street with a layout that dates back nearly a thousand years.
 While it has the occasional modern building, most have existed for at least two centuries.
-Pembroke Castle dominates and was the birthplace of Henry VII, the first Tudor king and the father of infamous Henry VIII, known for his six marriages, including one to Anne Boleyn, whom he ultimately executive.
-It was originally built in the late 11th century, rebuilt in stone 100 years later to become one of the most impressive examples of Norman stone castles in Wales.
+Pembroke Castle dominates and was the birthplace of Henry VII, the first Tudor king and the father of infamous Henry VIII, known for his six marriages, including one to Anne Boleyn, whom he ultimately executed.
+It was originally built in the late 11th century, and was rebuilt in stone 100 years later to become one of the most impressive examples of Norman stone castles in Wales.
 Step back into medieval times by taking a tour of the interior and then stroll the path behind it that edges swan-filled Mill Pond.

 Located near the border with England at the northern tip of the Black Mountain, this incredibly cute storybook village was recognized as the United Kingdom’s first book town, with its economy primarily built on secondhand bookshops.
 There are around 20 book stores, from specialized retailers to broader ranging shops, yet the year-round population is just 1,500.
-In early June every year when Hay-on-Wye hosts the Hay literary festival, that number explodes to as many as a half-million.
+In early June every year when Hay-on-Wye hosts the Hay literary festival, that number explodes to as many as a quarter of a million.
 The event began over three decades ago, featuring live performances and a wide range of tasty food offerings.

 A picturesque gem along the Causeway coastal route, Ballintoy is mostly known to “Game of Thrones” fans with its little fishing harbor often spotlighted in the former HBO series as the Port of Pike.
 It features rock formations that form tide pools along with colorful moss in a brilliant array of greens, golds and even fiery reds that create a striking contrast against the turquoise water.
 You’ll also find a charming stone café onsite that serves homemade fare, with especially delicious desserts and scones.